 Soil has long been recognized as the source of life.
 It is what makes the land area of Earth inhabitable, not just by us, but by every living thing that derives nutrients from it and anchors itself in it.
 Fertile soils are rich, crumbly, and dark.
-Every teaspoon of healthy soil contains miles of fungal filaments, billions of bacteria, and many thousands of other microbes, insects, and other invertebrates.
-The soil food web is every bit as complex (or more so) as any food web on Earth.
-All of this sustains life as we know it.
 The resource is precious to us, yet we have nearly destroyed it.
 However, the good news is that soil is renewable, even though recovery is very slow.
-There is hope-we can restore our precious soil!

 Once you have some pictures in your mind, create a poem, song, drawing, painting, or collage that expresses the importance, wonder, and necessity of soil.
-Please add a statement that describes the meaning of the components of your creation and your intent as the artist.
-How does this meet the criteria of a "soil inspiration" creation?